Easy Ways To Live A Greener Existence

 We all want to live a bit greener, don’t we?
 You help the environment, and you help your wallet.
 There aren’t many better causes out there!
 Here are a few steps you can take in your daily life to have a greener day.
 Some are obvious, but others not as much.

 Don’t drive so fast

 Although driving at high speed isn’t bad in and of itself (in fact, most cars get better mpg going highway speeds than in stop-and-go in the city).
-Accelerating too quickly, or not allowing gravity to do the work on hills can use gas unnecessarily.
+Accelerating too quickly or not allowing gravity to do the work on hills can use gas unnecessarily.
 Say, for example, if you’re approaching a slight downward slope towards a red light, release the gas pedal.
-Doing so will allow gravity to pull your car toward the sun, which saves your gas and saves your brakes.
+Doing so will allow gravity to pull your car toward the sun, saving your gas and saving your brakes.

 Try public transportation, or biking

 Taking the bus every day to work or school can be tough, but that’s not the only way to save some gas!
 Why not use your bike when you’re picking up your takeout?
 Why not ride your bike to the convenience store?
 Try biking around when you’re meeting up with friends (in fact, UT West Campus in Austin is a great place to start because of the neighborhood, non-major roads).
-Taking your bike on short trips may convince you to start making your bike farther and farther, which saves money, gas, and the environment.
+Taking your bike on short trips may convince you to start making your bike farther and farther, saving money, gas, and the environment.
 Then, on those rainy days, revert to the bus.

 P.S.
-Living as close as you can to where you work or go to school makes doing these two much more accessible.
+Living as near as you can to where you work or go to school makes doing these two much more accessible.
 Plus, if you need to drive, being closer means less gas.

 It’s a no-brainer: putting items in recycling saves them from the landfill and allows their materials to be reused and recycled in remarkable new ways.

 Turn up your A/C when you leave your home